 From sustainable home decor to clean beauty products, everyone is talking about the many ways we can make our shopping habits more eco-friendly.
 I know there are a few areas in my life where I can afford to be a little more "green," so when I read about a reusable Swedish cleaning cloth that could replace wasteful paper towels and rags, I was immediately interested.

-I didn't know what "Skoy" meant, but the Skoy Cloth's 4.8-star average rating and $8 price tag spoke my language.
+I didn't know what "Skoy" meant, but the Skoy Cloth's 4.7-star average rating and $8 price tag spoke my language.
 I ordered a four-pack after using the last of my paper towels — and that may have been my last roll ever.

 Skoy Cloths are super sustainable

 Skoy, spelled "skoj" in Swedish, means "just for fun."
 I don't know that cleaning will ever be fun, but it can be sustainable.
-Made of 70% wood pulp and 30% cotton, these cloths are 100% biodegradable.
-According to the company's website, one cloth completely broke down in just 5 weeks during an independent composting test.
+Made of 70 percent wood pulp and 30 percent cotton, these cloths are 100 percent biodegradable.
+According to the company's website, one cloth completely broke down in just five weeks during an independent composting test.

 And unlike sponges — which these cloths can also replace — they're not treated with chemicals.
 The product is non-GMO, unbleached, chlorine free and only uses water-based inks.

 These cloths may come in an array of colors, but I only care that they're all "green."
 I haven't conducted any experiments, but according to Skoy's claims, one cloth can replace more than 15 rolls of paper towels.
-Considering a 15-pack of paper towels would set me back about $20, and these cloths cost about $1.89/each, I'm potentially saving major money.
+Considering a 15-pack of paper towels would set me back about $20, and these cloths cost about $2/each, I'm potentially saving major money.

 They're easy to clean with